Imaging and Tests for Liver, Pancreas & Biliary Cancer

 Magnetic resonance cholangiopancreatography (MRCP) uses MRI to assess the biliary tract (bile duct, pancreatic duct and gallbladder) for tumors, stones and strictures (narrowed ducts).

-A 3-D CT scan provides detailed images in three dimensions.
+3-D CT scans provide detailed images in three dimensions.
 In 2004, Froedtert & the Medical College were the first to produce patient scans using GE Healthcare’s revolutionary 64-slice volume computed tomography (VCT) scanner.
 Previous generations of CT scanners showed 16 or 32 pictures (“slices”) per scan; the VCT produces 64 slices in just seconds.
 The result is a tremendously sharp 3-D image.
 The VCT scanner rotates around the patient, scanning the entire body in less than 10 seconds.
 The images can be reconstructed in a variety of views to build a more precise diagnosis of disease.

 Nuclear Medicine Imaging